Consumer Reports' Board of Directors voted at its October 2021 meeting to amend certain provisions of the Consumer Reports bylaws.

 Membership shall terminate when a member is no longer a paid member of the Consumer Reports membership program.

 Section 3.
 Annual Meeting.

-There shall be an annual meeting of members (the “Annual Meeting”) held on a date in October, or such other date as the Board of Directors may from time to time determine, and at a place, within or without the State of New York, to be determined by the Board of Directors, for the election of directors and the transaction of such other business as may come before the Annual Meeting.
-The agenda at the Annual Meeting shall consist of (a) election of directors to replace those whose terms are expiring, as set forth in Article III, Section 3, (b) presentation of the annual report as required by law; and (c) such other business as may be placed on the agenda by the Board of Directors.
+There shall be an annual meeting of CR members (the “Annual Meeting”) held on a date in October, or another date that the Board of Directors determines, and at a place, within or outside the State of New York, as determined by the Board of Directors, for the election of Directors and the transaction of such other business as may come before the Annual Meeting.
+The agenda at the Annual Meeting shall consist of: (a) the election of Directors to replace those whose terms are expiring or to fill current vacancies on the Board, as set forth in Article III, Section 3; (b) presentation of the annual report as required by law; and (c) such other business as may be placed on the agenda by the Board of Directors.

 Section 4.
 Notice.